 In 2014, Virgin launched a policy allowing employees to take unlimited holiday.
 In the UK, the BBC is open to discussing career breaks of three months to three years.
 There are countless more examples of businesses, large and small, that are open to career break arrangements.

 Whatever the reason for it, a career gap is an opportunity.
 It gives you a chance to take a step back from your current situation and reflect on your overall life outlook, while developing as a person at the same time.

 Career gap stories

-Our interview series showcases inspirational people who have used their career gap experience to transform their lives.
+Our travel career break interview series showcases inspirational people who have used their career gap experience to discover new cultures, develop new personal qualities and transform their lives.